GENERAL

 is a specific kind of literature mostly recognizable by its images, icons

 and tropes.
-Icons, for example, would be things like robots, alien
+These would be things like robots, alien

 beings, ray guns, etc. that undeniably ground a story in a science fictional